Get your stretchy pants ready, Braves fans.

 If the new food options seem meat heavy, vegetarians still have plenty of options rolled over from seasons past, including salads and vegetarian sushi, available at the First and Third Base Marketplaces; salads and a veggie plate at the Terrapin Taproom; salads, hummus and vegetarian nachos at the ChopHouse; and veggie burgers at H&F Burger.

 And speaking of H&F Burger -- the popular Linton Hopkins-branded stand has moved this season from its former spot inside the ballpark.
-You’ll now find it in a larger and year-round space off the plaza that connects the stadium to the adjoining Battery development.
+You’ll now find it in a larger and year-round space off the plaza that connects the stadium to the adjoining Battery development, in place of the now-shuttered First & Third sausage spot.

 Other changes you might notice if you come to eat or drink at the park or the Battery: